(credit: Alberto E. Rodriguez/Getty Images)

 No longer relegated to just one night for little kids, Halloween has taken on a life of its own for teens and adults of all ages at Southern California’s theme and amusement parks.
 Gore, terror, monsters, zombies and more will make you yearn for the sweet costumes of your youth.
-Some places offer more family-friendly attractions for the holiday so pick carefully…if you dare.
-With so many people dying to get in to these limited time events, advance ticket purchases are recommended.
-Be sure to check each location’s page for age and other restrictions.
+Some places offer more family-friendly attractions for the holiday so pick carefully!
+From Knott’s Scary Farm to Halloween Time at Disneyland parks, theme parks are going all out this year to bring you entertaining and scary attractions.

 Knott’s Berry Farm

 Dates: Select Nights From September 21, 2017 – October 31, 2017

 Are you looking for a good scare?
 Knott’s Berry Farm transforms itself on select nights in October each year to become Knott’s Scary Farm.
 While Knott’s Berry Farm is a great place to visit any time of the year, for those folks who love scary things about Halloween, fall is a particularly good time to visit this park.
 This year, there will be tons of haunted attractions, including specialty mazes, as well as a variety of shows like Elvira’s Last Show, Fiesta de los Muertos, and much more.
 Want to be scared?
 Check out Ghost Town Streets – a great scare zone.
 Arm yourself with just a flash light and explore the creepy house at the end of the street at the Trick Or Treat: Lights Out exhibit.
 There are plenty of scare zones, thrill rides and frightful mazes.
 If you’re a fan of the horror side of Halloween, there is no better place to visit than Knott’s Scary Farm.

 1313 S. Disneyland Drive